trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-node.md

 The first step is to configure a Tezos node with the `octez-node` program:

-1. Install the Octez suite programs, including `octez-client`, `octez-node`, and `octez-dal-node` as described in [Installing Octez](https://tezos.gitlab.io/introduction/howtoget.html) in the Octez documentation.
+1. Install the Octez suite of programs, including `octez-client`, `octez-node`, and `octez-dal-node` as described in [Installing Octez](https://tezos.gitlab.io/introduction/howtoget.html) in the Octez documentation.
+If you build from source, you can use the `latest_branch` branch to work with Ghostnet.

 1. Initialize the Octez node for Ghostnet, such as in this example: